armish/ergosome/_posts/2014-10-15-the-road-to-independence-independent-postdoc-fellowships.markdown

 you can probably feel my pain about working on a killer fellowship application.
 And add my being international to the equation, which reduces the list of possible positions that I can apply to down to a handful.

-Sure, there are really [great resources](http://drbecca.scientopia.org/tt-job-search-advice-aggregator/) out there talking about how funding mechanism works, how to write successful grants and how to better apply for faculty positions.
+Sure, there are really great resources out there talking about how funding mechanism works, how to write successful grants and how to better apply for faculty positions (see [Dr. Becca's advice aggregator](http://drbecca.scientopia.org/tt-job-search-advice-aggregator/) for more).
-There are even more of these on the start-up culture, but it turns out that there is no such resource for people like me.
+There are even more of these on [the start-up culture](http://startupclass.samaltman.com/), but it turns out that there is no such resource for people like me.

 I am also a huge fan of [Alex Blumberg](https://twitter.com/abexlumberg)'s [incredible podcast](http://hearstartup.com/) on starting a business and